archi-Doc/BigMachines/README.md

 Each machine is designed to run independently.

-So exceptions thrown in machines are handled by BigMachine's main thread (`BigMachine.Core`) not by the caller.
+So exceptions thrown in machines are handled by BigMachine's main thread (`BigMachine.Core`), not by the caller.

 In detail, exceptions are registered to BigMachine using `BigMachine.ReportException()`, and handled by the following method in BigMachine's main thread.